 Due to a large amount of waste being accumulated in Jo’burg, the city is facing a risk of running out of landfill space within the next six years.
-If serious actions are not taken, the city will be forced to transport waste to Delmas in Mpumalanga; meaning residents will have to incur costs of waste disposal to this new site.
+If serious action is not taken, the city will be forced to transport waste to Delmas in Mpumalanga; meaning residents will have to incur costs of waste disposal to this new site.

 Mzukisi Tshem, General Manager of Pikitup says that the Robinson Deep landfill site in Turffontein sees 2 500 tons of rubbish being dumped on a daily basis and will soon reach maximum capacity.

 Recycling is not new to the City of Johannesburg.
 According to Susan Oelofse, Head of Group Research for Waste Development at the CSIR, recycling initiatives have been implemented before, but not on the same scale as it has been now.

 The main driver behind the Johannesburg recycling initiative is ensuring we have sufficient landfill space and being mindful of not taking up valuable land space with items that could be otherwise disposed of - like recycling.